-The first step is to develop policies based on the company's mission and values (recall these from <a href="Chapter 2"Strategic Planning") that describe what is acceptable and what is not.
+The first step is to develop policies based on the company's mission and values (recall these from ) that describe what is acceptable and what is not.
 Good ethical policies not only list or describe appropriate and inappropriate behaviors; they also describe the underlying principles.
 Not all ethical dilemmas can be listed in a policy, so by detailing the principles and values that make up the reasoning behind the policies, salespeople and sales managers will be more prepared to respond appropriately.